 Ingredients

 Note that you can totally skip these spices and go for a trusted rendang paste instead!
-We don’t always have the time to make everything from scratch so be kind and cut yourself some slack sometimes 🤍

-- Garlic: Aromatic #1 in this recipe
+- Garlic: Aromatic #1 in this vegetarian rendang.

 - Shallot: Aromatic #2 here.
 In Indonesian cooking, garlic and shallot almost always go hand in hand!